ThugsFinance/cloiinkcoin.com/src/content/developers/tutorials/sending-transactions-using-web3-and-alchemy/index.md

 Navigate to your [Alchemy Dashboard](https://dashboard.alchemyapi.io/) and create a new app, choosing Rinkeby (or any other testnet) for your network.

 ### 2\.
-Request ETH from the Rinkeby faucet {#request-eth-from-rinkeby-faucet}
+Request CLK from the Rinkeby faucet {#request-eth-from-rinkeby-faucet}

 Follow the instructions on the [Rinkeby faucet](https://faucet.rinkeby.io/) to receive Eth.
 You will have to share on social media for this specific faucet.
-Make sure to include your **Rinkeby** Ethereum address (from Metamask) and not another network.
-After following the instructions, double check that you’ve received the ETH in your wallet.
+Make sure to include your **Rinkeby** Cloiinkcoin address (from Metamask) and not another network.
+After following the instructions, double check that you’ve received the CLK in your wallet.

 ### 3\.
 Create a new project directory and `cd` into it {#create-a-new-project-direction}